stack.pcl

 What's where after deploy

-The value hunter2 exists in one place: the unit file on the target.
-Not the store, not the canonical derivation, not the provenance, not the manifest.
+The value hunter2 exists in one place: the 0600 env file on the target.
+Not the unit, not the store, not the canonical derivation, not the provenance, not the manifest.

 If $DB_PWD isn't set when you run the deploy: